 4. Who is in the class and how are they selected?

 Fifty participants are selected for each class.
-Selection is made on the basis of individual merit and demonstrated leadership abilities at work and in the community.
-In addition, class composition is strongly considered.
+Selection is made on the basis of individual merit and demonstrated leadership abilities at work and in the community as well as commitment to being a steward for Greater Des Moines.
 Selection is highly competitive and many candidates apply more than once.

 5. Who governs the program?